rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 #### More sugar, more kcal

-We test the hypothesis: "the ore sugar a beer contains, the more energy (kcal/100ml)
+We test the hypothesis: "the more sugar a beer contains, the more energy (kcal/100ml)"

 ```R
 data |>